tarekichalalen2002/crypted-messaging-simulation/README.md

 This simple app is created as a part of learning the fondamentals of cryptography and illustrates how things happen behind the scenes when it comes to the public to private encryption.

-this app was hosted on netfly for test : https\\:crypted-messaging.netlify.app
+this app was hosted on netfly for test : https://crypted-messaging.netlify.app